-When you are pregnant, you feel a range of symptoms that can include everything from morning sickness and food cravings, to swollen feet and frequent urination.
-However, there is another symptom of pregnancy that is often overlooked called varicose veins.
+When you are pregnant, you experience wonderful symptoms.
+Symptoms of pregnancy include morning sickness and food cravings, to swollen feet and frequent urination.
+Pregnancy can also cause varicose veins.

 During pregnancy, your blood volume increases while the rate of blood flow in your pelvis decreases.
-This change in the body’s physiology puts immense pressure on the veins which can eventually cause them to become varicose.
+The drastic change to your body puts immense pressure on your veins, which can eventually cause them to become varicose.
 Varicosities during pregnancy most commonly occur in legs due to the veins being enlarged.
 To combat this, reduce pressure on your veins and take medications to reduce swelling and pain.

-You should already be doing low-impact exercises regularly during your pregnancy, however you should also avoid sitting or standing for long periods.
-Varicose veins develop when your blood circulation is extremely poor, and one of the primary causes of poor blood circulation is sitting or standing for extended periods of time.
+If you’re pregnant, low-impact exercise can be very beneficial.
+You should also avoid sitting or standing for long periods.
+Varicose veins develop when your blood circulation is extremely poor.
+One of the primary causes of poor blood circulation is sitting or standing for extended periods of time.
 To boost your blood circulation, it is better to change positions or stand up occasionally throughout the day.

 Most importantly, you need to focus on getting regular exercises.
 Varicose veins usually happen when you are in the later phase of your pregnancy.
 At that time, the weight of the baby pushes down toward your pelvis.
 During this time, you should try a couple of low-impact exercises like swimming or walking.
 Doing this will benefit the health of your baby and will keep your blood flowing properly throughout your body.

-If you need to sit in one single position for a longer period, it is best to raise your legs from occasionally throughout the day.
-If you have to sit on a chair for long hours, then it is best to rest your feet on a small stool.
-That way, some pressure on your veins will be relieved.
-If your work or health allows, you should go for a short walk; these small occasional walks will help improve your body’s circulation.
+If you need to sit in one single position for a longer period, it is best to raise your legs occasionally throughout the day.
+If you have to sit on a chair for long hours, rest your feet on a small stool.
+Try to take a short walk if your work allows it.
+Taking small walks will help improve your body’s circulation.
 If you need a more comfortable way to raise your legs throughout the day, try stacking a number of pillows under your knees and feet.

 There is a major vein that runs down the right side of your body.
 To prevent putting additional pressure on the veins, you should get some sleep while lying down on your left side.
 For improving the blood flow, you can sleep on your left side while elevating your body by putting pillows underneath your ankles and knees.

 As you will be naturally gaining weight during your pregnancy, you should stick to a healthy lifestyle and maintain a balanced weight during your prenatal days.
-However, if you are overweight, you should make sure to consult with your primary care physician about steps you can take to maintain a healthy weight and lifestyle.
-For instance, your doctor may tell you to add more fiber-rich food to your diet along with some low-impact exercises during the prenatal phase.
+However, if you are overweight, you should make sure to consult with your doctor about steps you can take to maintain a healthy weight and lifestyle.

 Some ladies will develop hemorrhoids during their pregnancy.
 But despite that, you should make sure to include up to 30 grams of fiber in your everyday diet for preventing constipation.
-The thing is, straining from constipation can easily change normal veins into varicose veins that are referred to as hemorrhoids.
-Eating more fiber means that you will need to consume more fluids daily for to maintain the health of your digestive system.
+Straining from constipation can easily change normal veins into varicose veins, referred to as hemorrhoids.
+Eating more fiber means you will need to consume more fluids daily to maintain the health of your digestive system.

 A diet that is high in sodium will lead to swelling that can eventually pressurize your veins.
 Which is why, it is advisable to consume food with low sodium.
 It is best if you can swap high-sodium foods with fresh ingredients like vegetables, herbs, and spices.

-Your doctors will mostly recommend that you consume prenatal vitamins every day during the course of your pregnancy.
-The key prenatal vitamins should include both Vitamin C and A. These vitamins are essential for keeping the health of your blood vessels intact so that they are powerful enough to repair any damage to the veins.
+Your doctors will mostly recommend you consume prenatal vitamins everyday during the course of your pregnancy.
+Prenatal vitamins should include both Vitamin C and A. These vitamins are essential for keeping the health of your blood vessels intact so they can naturally repair any vein damage.

 Still Not Feeling Better?

 If you are still experiencing pain or discomfort associated with the veins in your legs or ankles, it’s best to get a professional consultation at one of our clinics.
-Venous insufficiency, also commonly known as vein disease, is an underlying condition that causes legs to feel achy, cramped, restless, or swollen, as well as make walking or standing for long periods painful.
+Venous insufficiency, or vein disease, is an underlying condition that causes legs to feel achy, cramped, restless, or swollen.

-Left untreated, this condition can lead to serious health risks such as venous ulcers, skin discoloration, ruptured veins, or blood clots.
+This condition can lead to serious health risks such as venous ulcers, skin discoloration, ruptured veins, or blood clots if left untreated.
 Here at USA Vein Clinics, our vein specialists have improved the symptoms of many Americans since 2005.
-Being the largest network of clinics across the country, we specialize in offering non-surgical and outpatient treatments for varicose and spider veins.
+Being the largest network of clinics across the country, we specialize in offering non-surgical, office-based treatments for varicose veins, spider veins, and chronic ulcers.

-Some treatments we offer include Endovenous Laser Treatment (EVLT) or Ultra-sounded Guided Sclerotherapy (USGS) to treat underlying venous insufficiency.
+Some treatments we offer include Endovenous Laser Treatment (EVLT), ClariVein, Varithena, or Ultrasound-Guided Sclerotherapy to treat underlying venous insufficiency.
 All of the treatments that we offer are FDA approved, office-based procedures.